ncc-ccat-gap/GCATIdManager/README.md

 gcat_uuid -c example_my.cnf
 ```

-If you do not want to write the password in the config file, you can use `-p` option to enter the password interactively
+If you do not want to write the password in the config file, you can use `-p` option to enter the password interactively.

 1. Convert UUID to readable ID.
 ```